Megha849/HygieiaDocs/pages/hygieia/API/api.md

 ## Setup Instructions

-If you do not already have Hygieia installed, then you can download or clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
+If you do not already have Hygieia installed, you can download or clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
 For information on cloning a repository, see [GitHub Documentation](https://help.github.com/articles/cloning-a-repository/).

 To configure the Hygieia API layer, execute the following steps: